ironhacks/ironhacks-app/README.md

 We also merge the public hack data (that we pulled from the ```hacks``` collection) with the admin hack data (that we pulled from ```adminHackData```).

 Let's start by the creation of a hack.
-When an admin login in the platform, is redirected to the ```admin``` view, this view displays the current hacks (if any) and allows the admin to start the creation process on a new hack.
+When an admin logins in the platform, he/she is redirected to the ```admin``` view, this view displays the current hacks (if any) and allows the admin to start the creation process on a new hack.

 ## Creating a new hack
 *On ./src/js/components/admin/newHack/newHack.js*